List of mass stabbing incidents (before 2010): Tsuchiura, Japan

 On 23 March 2008, Masahiro Kanagawa (金川 真大, Kanagawa Masahiro) killed a 27-year-old man and wounded seven others in Tsuchiura, Japan.
-Police arrested Kanagawa, then 24, who was wanted in an earlier slaying of a 72-year-old man.
+Police arrested Kanagawa, then 24, who was wanted in an earlier murder of a 72-year-old man.
 The man told the investigators that he "just wanted to kill anyone".
 The suspect stabbed the victims with two knives as they were walking along a short hallway connecting Arakawaoki Station.
 The 27-year-old died as he was being rushed to a nearby hospital.
 Police said that Kanagawa liked games and that he hid out in Akihabara while escaping.
 Some media outlets claimed that he murdered people under the influence of Ninja Gaiden: Dragon Sword.
 He reportedly sought capital punishment.
 Tomohiro Katō, who committed the Akihabara massacre, is alleged to have posted a message which referred to his case.
 The Mito District Court sentenced him to death on 18 December 2009, and he was executed by hanging on 21 February 2013.